scaleinnotech/Learn.MakerCloud_en/docs/ch0_registration/register.md

 ![img_9.png](img/img_9.png){:width="60%"}

-For non-Google users, you can enter your user name, email address and password to log in
+For non-Google users, you can enter your username, email address and password to log in
 ![img_10.png](img/img_10.png){:width="60%"}